PapaPandroni/first_api/README.md

 ### 3. Populate the database

-Download the dataset CSV from Kaggle and place it in the project root, then run:
+Use the dataset in first_api/Cinatomy and populate your database:

 ```bash
 uv run python ingest.py